Have you noticed you’ve been spotting during pregnancy?

-Pregnancy is a time of nerves and excitement – you’re growing a baby inside you and are patiently waiting to meet your baby in the near future.
+Pregnancy is a time of nerves and excitement.
+You’re growing a precious baby in your clever body, and are patiently waiting to meet your baby in the near future.

-If you're expecting your first baby, or if you're expecting a rainbow baby (a baby after a previous loss), you might be extra concerned about pregnancy symptoms.
-You love and want this baby so much, and his wellbeing matters to you more than anything else in the universe right now.
+If you’re expecting your first baby or a rainbow baby (a baby after a loss), you might be extra concerned about pregnancy symptoms, especially when they involve blood.

 What Causes Spotting During Pregnancy?

 With nearly 50% of women experiencing bleeding or spotting during pregnancy, it isn’t always bad news.

 In some cases, we’re never really sure why the spotting or bleeding occurred.
 In other cases, we know the cause.

 Some causes of spotting during early pregnancy are:

 - Implantation, when the embryo attaches to the uterine lining